The Curious Case of Ingesting Ivermectin

 1Jump to CommentsJump down to the comments of this article.

 Feeble-minded drones buried balls deep in the unforgiving world of social media went completely insane when Joe Rogan recorded a video admitting he enjoyed a tasty cocktail that included ivermectin to treat his COVID-19 symptoms.
-Even though it didn't help him grow his hair back or give him a couple extra inches to get on carnival rides, it did seem to make quick work of his case of the coof.
+Even though it didn't help him grow his hair back or give him a couple extra inches to get on carnival rides, it did make quick work of his case of the coof.
 The famous podcaster was back to juggling kettlebells and snorting lines of DMT the following day.

 Joe Rogan not dying from COVID-19